jenwachter/jquery.repeatable/README.md

 # jquery.repeatable.js

 A jQuery plugin that allows you to easily create repeatable groups of form fields.
-[See it in action.](http://jenwachter.com/jquery.repeatable/)